 - Metadata – Metadata (as mentioned in document indexing), is the process of assigning unique attributes to content within the eTMF.
 An eTMF system will typically apply metadata to content to make it easier to locate and query certain data within the system.
 This can also be used to manage key attributes such as approval date or expiry date.

 Do you need an eTMF system?

-Typically all organizations who engage in clinical trial activity are required to interact or support the compilation of the TMF.
+Typically all organizations who engage in clinical trial activity are required to interact or support the compilation of the Trial Master File (TMF).
 Core users of eTMF applications are typically responsible for research and development or information technology within their organization, and are usually:

-- Accountable for maintenance of existing clinical systems
+- Accountable for the maintenance of existing clinical systems

 - Consolidating systems for improved cost-effectiveness